-In December 2021, the Namibian Government – spearheaded by the Office of the Prime Minister in partnership with UN Agencies and NAFSAN – successfully finalised and launched the revised National Food and Nutrition Security Policy, together with its Implementation Action Plan and an comprehensive Coordination Structure, which also clearly describes NAFSAN’s Role.
+In December 2021, the Namibian Government – spearheaded by the Office of the Prime Minister in partnership with UN Agencies and NAFSAN – launched the revised National Food and Nutrition Security Policy, together with its Implementation Action Plan and an comprehensive Coordination Structure, in which NAFSAN’s Role is clearly outlined.

-…you can download a Summary of the revised Food and Nutrition Security Policy that was developed for the launch here or view it by clicking on the images below.
+…you can download a Summary of the revised Food and Nutrition Security Policy here or enlarge the images below.

 NAFSAN and its members contribute to the coordination and implementation of this FNS-Policy by